angus-g/mom6-spurious/writing/paper/lock-exchange.md

 $$u_f = \frac12 \sqrt{gH \rho'}$$

 When calculating the grid Reynolds number, the theoretical front velocity is used instead of the actual mean velocity over the domain.
-All runs were carried out using a baroclinic timestep that satisfied CFL conditions across the range of horizontal viscosities ($\nu_h = 0.01, 0.1, 1, 10, 100, 200\,\text{m}^2\text{s}^{-1}$).
+All runs were carried out for 17 hours using a baroclinic timestep that satisfied CFL conditions across the range of horizontal viscosities ($\nu_h = 0.01, 0.1, 1, 10, 100, 200\,\text{m}^2\text{s}^{-1}$).

 ![\label{fig:rpenorm} Normalised RPE evolution for $\nu_h = 0.01$](plots/lock_exchange_rpe_norm.png)